 On the date of issuance, the fair value of warrants issued in the year ended December 31, 2012 under the December 2011 Note and Warrant Agreement was \$328.
 The fair value of these warrants was accounted for as debt discount and amortized to expense over the stated term of the 2011-2012 Notes.
 The fair value of the obligation to issue warrants in connection with the June 2013 Notes was \$1,168.
 The fair value of the obligation to issue warrants was \$269 above the face value of the June 2013 Notes and this excess was expensed at issuance.
 The \$899 remaining amount of the fair value of the obligation to issue warrants was accounted for as a debt discount and was amortized to expense over the term of the June 2013 Notes.
-The amount of the discount related to the 2011-2012 Notes' warrants and the June 2013 Notes' obligation to issue warrants that was amortized to expense for the three months ended March 31, 2014 and 2013 was \$0 for both periods.
+The amount of the discount related to the 2011-2012 Notes' warrants and the June 2013 Notes' obligation to issue warrants that was amortized to expense was \$0 for the three and nine months ended September 30, 2014, and \$430 and \$440 for the three and nine months ended September 30, 2013.